Cisco Systems (CSCO) Receives a Hold from Robert W. Baird

-In a report released today, Jonathan Ruykhaver from Robert W. Baird maintained a Hold rating on Cisco Systems (CSCO), with a price target of $48.00.
-The company’s shares closed last Friday at $47.43.
+Robert W. Baird analyst Jonathan Ruykhaver maintained a Hold rating on Cisco Systems (CSCO) today.
+The company’s shares closed last Wednesday at $48.10.

-Cisco Systems has an analyst consensus of Moderate Buy, with a price target consensus of $50.00, implying a 5.6% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Cisco Systems with a $50.38 average price target, which is a 6.6% upside from current levels.
 In a report issued on August 7, Cleveland Research also maintained a Hold rating on the stock.

 See today’s analyst top recommended stocks >>